KcyOkolo/course-advisor-ai/README.md

 ## What it Does:
 Course Advisor AI is a RAG chat bot based on Claude 3 and 3.5 that advises students on course policies and grade planning by intelligently integrating relevant information from course syllabi, previous chat history, and student's grade summaries.
-The user flow is as follows: upload course syllabi -> enter some grade data and watch as it gets computed to averages-> ask Course Advisor your pressing questions!
+The user flow is as follows: upload course syllabi -> course ai automatically extracts grade breakdowns and stores your course info -> add in some grade data and watch as it gets computed to averages-> ask Course Advisor your pressing questions!
 Course Syllabi info is embedded using The all-MiniLM-L6-v2 sentence trasnformer model.
 Indexes are done use FAISS.
 Generation is done using Claude.
 A number of design choices were made throughout to ensure relevant RAG retrieval and context aware multi-turn chat.

 ## Quick Start: